cscorley/dissertation/chapters/3_flt/3_discussion.md

-## Discussion {#discussion-flt}
+## Discussion {#sec:flt-discussion}

-The results outlined in the Results Section \ref{results-flt} warrants some qualitative discussion.
+The results outlined in the previous section (\ref{sec:flt-results}) warrants some qualitative discussion.
 In particular, our analysis shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each and are not conclusive.
 However, we argue this is desirable to show that the accuracy of a changeset-based FLT is similar to that of a snapshot-based FLT but without the retraining cost.

 ### \foneq